lsst/LDM-PMT/index.rst

 Introduction
 ============

-This document describes the project planning processes and tools used in the DM, with particular emphasis on software development.
+This document describes the project planning processes and tools used in the DM Subsystem, with particular emphasis on software development.

 LSST is now in construction, funded through NSF MREFC.
 The planning process has to conform to all government standards and requirements, including mandated